 Cannabidiol (By mouth)

-Treats seizures in patients with Lennox-Gastaut syndrome or Dravet syndrome.
+Treats seizures in patients with Lennox-Gastaut syndrome, Dravet syndrome, or tuberous sclerosis complex.

 EpidiolexThere may be other brand names for this medicine.